agwaterdesk/2025-latam-china-trade/README.md

 # 2025 LATAM-China Trade Svelte App

-A Svelte application designed to be embedded in WordPress sites via GitHub hosting.
+A Svelte application designed to be embedded in WordPress sites via jsDelivr CDN.

 ## 🚀 Quick Start